Legal Professionals Standing By 24/7

 • Maintenance Companies: For larger sites or sites with specialized equipment, maintenance companies contracted to keep machinery operational can also be liable if a failure to perform maintenance leads to an accident.

-What to Do If a Construction Injury Is Sustained
+Steps to Take If a Construction Injury Is Sustained

 If you sustain an injury on a construction site, you must do the following: